xmartlabs/Swift-Style-Guide/README.md

 1. Between consecutive members (or initializers) of a class: fields, constructors, methods, nested classes, static initializers, instance initializers.
     * **Exception**: A blank line between two consecutive fields (having no other code between them) is optional.
 Such blank lines are used as needed to create logical groupings of fields.
 2. Within method bodies, as needed to create logical groupings of statements.
-3. Before the first member and after the last member of the class.
+3. Before the first member and after the last member of the type/extension declaration.
 4. As required by other sections of this document.

 Multiple consecutive blank lines are not permitted.